 - Develop robust reporting methods for social media both at a global level and more granular for specific buying communities or location.

-A manager needs to help both senior and junior members of the social media team.
+A manager needs to help senior and junior social media team members.

 Senior managers and directors: